ulfalizer/Kconfiglib/README.rst

   The `allyesconfig.py <https://github.com/ulfalizer/Kconfiglib/blob/master/examples/allyesconfig.py>`_ example currently runs in about 1.3 seconds on a Core i7 2600K (with a warm file cache), including the ``make`` overhead from ``make scriptconfig``.

+  Kconfiglib is especially speedy in cases where multiple ``.config`` files need to be processed, because the ``Kconfig`` files will only need to be parsed once.

   For long-running jobs, `PyPy <https://pypy.org/>`_ gives a big performance boost.
 CPython is faster for short-running jobs as PyPy needs some time to